IntelLabs/t2sp/t2s/tests/performance/gemm/README.md

     ```
     env BITSTREAM=a.aocx INTEL_FPGA_OCL_PLATFORM_NAME="$HW_PLATFORM" AOC_OPTION="-board=$FPGA_BOARD" ./b.out
     ```

 - Look at the results.
 With the execution time collected, a roofline model of performance has been automatically generated in a file `roofline.png`.

 ### 3. [GPU] Run on a GPU
+- [DevCloud]  Logging into a compute node with a GPU.
+See instruction [here](../../../../README.md#open-an-interactive-terminal).

 - Set up the environment in the T2SP directory, if not yet:

     ```